 Ever wonder what’s going on inside a garbage disposal?
-This page offers an exploded-view illustration of a typical garbage disposal, along with a description of what the various parts do.
+This page offers an exploded-view garbage disposal diagram, along with a description of what the various parts do.

 A garbage disposal chews up food scraps that are fed down the drain with a heavy flow of water.